Skip to main content

 Increasing Access to the Arts

-We look forward to inviting fundholders and their guests to our next Giving+Together event on July 29.
-We’ll engage with changemakers who understand why protecting and investing in the arts is critical to Minnesota’s future.
+We had a wonderful conversation with fundholders and their guests at our summer Giving+Together event.
+We engaged with changemakers who understand why protecting and investing in the arts is critical to Minnesota’s future.

 • Sarah Bellamy, President at Penumbra

-• John Davis, Executive Director at Warroad River Place
+• John Davis, Director Emeritus at Warroad River Place

 • Mary Anne Ligeralde Quiroz, Co-founder and Executive Director at Indigenous Roots